notamanbag/Travel-log/README.md

   Map:- MapBox API

 This app lets the user enter his travel details such ass The trip name,comments.description of trip and the day the user visted the respective place.
-AT present this app only lets one user enter  his/her details in fukture iwuld implementa login/signup route with jwt authentication so that more user would be able to do the same.
+AT present this app only lets one user enter  his/her details in future we would implement login/signup route with jwt authentication so that it would become more dynamic.